- SSL Products

 - Verified legal opinion or accountant letter.

 The most common agency that is used is the Dun & Bradstreet record.
-If you have a record or a DUNS number, you can provide this to us during the ordering process which will then be used to get the information about your organisation and phone number.
+If you have a record or a DUNS number, you can provide this to us during the ordering process which will then be used to get the information about your organization and phone number.
 We can then use this during the validation process to speed up the validation process.

 Once the phone number is verified validation staff will call the Applicant to verify the authenticity of the certificate request.
 Following successful completion of the elements above the certificate will be signed and released.